patricioagudo/Application-of-Genetic-Algorithm-and-Variable-Neighborhood-Search-meta-heuristics-in-the-optimal-pla/README.md

-# Optimal Placement of uPMUs to Improve the Reliability of Distribution Systems through Genetic Algorithm and Variable Neighborhood Search
+# Optimal placement of uPMUs to improve the reliability of distribution systems through Genetic Algorithm and Variable Neighborhood Search

-This is a compenium git to share  data of a papper submited to XX journal.
+This is a compenium git to share  data of a papper submited to Electric Power Systems Research-EPSR journal.